VaibhavTakle/MP3-Player/README.md

 # MP3-Player
-It is the python program to create mp3 player by using pygame and mutagen
+This is the python program to create an mp3 player by using pygame and mutagen